viplazylmht/viplazylmht/README.md

 - **Data Lakehouse**
  Collaborate with the team to build a lakehouse solution to reduce the cost of all workloads at Momo.
 Trino/Spark run on GKE as a query engine to process large batch data stored in GCS.
 Reduce up to 70% cost per workload thanks to Spot instance without any data SLA.
- Fluent in: Trino, Spark, GKE, GCS, Bigquery Storage, dbt, Airflow
+ Fluent in: Trino, Spark, GKE, GCS, Bigquery Storage, dbt, Airflow, Apache Ranger, Delta Lake, Apache Iceberg

 ### University projects